vuejs/awesome-vue/README.md

  - [vue-trans](https://github.com/Trekels/vue-trans) - A simple filter to provide a similar way of translating to the Symfony trans.
  - [vue-string-filter](https://github.com/mazipan/vue-string-filter) - Lightweight Vue 2 String Manipulation Filter.
  - [vue-units](https://github.com/ERPedersen/vue-units) - A collection of handy unit conversion filters for use in Vue 2.
+ - [vue-numeral-filter](https://github.com/lloydjatkinson/vue-numeral-filter) - A collection of filters that allows Numeral.js to be used inline in the template section of a component.

 ### SVG